from 663€

 Typical day

-We expect there to be at least 20 children at this program each day aged from 6 to lower teens.
-English teaching volunteers will be working with the older bracket of this age group and need to prepare activities for this accordingly.
+We expect there to be at least 60-100 children across these classes at this program each day, aged from 3 to young adults.
 We generally find that the more volunteers prepare for their day then the more they and the children get from the whole experience.
 Depending on the number of volunteers at the time, will depend on how we segment the group into smaller class sizes if applicable.
-We will have local coordinators / teachers at the project to assist.
+We will have local coordinators/teachers at the project to assist.

-What you teach is completely up to you, though you will be given guidance from a general syllabus and past volunteer examples.
-We have a library of resources on site for volunteers to use and the children are provided with exercise books and learning books to help facilitate their learning.
+What you teach when you volunteer in Bali is completely up to you, though there may be a topic or curriculum materials that you can follow if you need some inspiration and guidance, from a general syllabus or past volunteer examples.
+We have a library of resources located in the PMGY office at the accommodation for volunteers to use and the children are provided with exercise books and learning books to help facilitate their learning.
+The local team also run weekly lesson planning sessions, providing volunteers with a fantastic opportunity to both share and discuss ideas, as well as plan for the upcoming week.

 Free-time activities